Agents of Change: How AI is Reshaping MarTech Workflows

 Then expand.
 Based on what you learn from POCs, you'll have better data about whether vendor agents solve the problem, whether a custom agent is needed, or whether you need an integrated agentic application that spans multiple systems.

 The technology is evolving quickly.
-The best approach right now is to stay curious, experiment, and build your organizational knowledge about how agents actually perform in your specific workflows.
+The best approach right now is to stay curious, experiment, and build your organisational knowledge about how agents actually perform in your specific workflows.

 If you decide to explore custom agents, the landscape is worth understanding.
-As of October 2025, there are several frameworks and platforms available for building DIY agents—though this category is evolving rapidly.
-New SDKs, no-code platforms, and integration patterns are being developed constantly to make agent building more accessible.
+As of October 2025, there are several frameworks and platforms available for building DIY agents — though this category is evolving rapidly.

 The Bottom Line